• Why you should trust me

 This textured towel is lighter, drapes better, and dries faster than any terry towel we tried.
 It looks luxurious and unfussy but the texture might not be for everyone.

-I’ve been writing about bath towels for Wirecutter since 2017.
-As a senior staff writer, I’ve written most of our home-textile guides, from cotton sheets to blankets to duvet covers.
-I’ve built on the research of Melissa Tan and Stephen Treffinger in past versions of this guide, interviewed experts in the towel industry, conducted years of testing with dozens of towels, and I’ve used all of the picks in this guide for several years now.
+• I interviewed experts in the towel industry and have conducted years of testing with dozens of towels, including using most picks in this guide for several years.
 The towels we recommend are the towels I would spend (and have spent) my own money on.

 The four best bath towels, folded and shown in a stack.